Explainer: What to Know on Congress' Bid to Bar Rail Strike

 In his statement Monday, Biden noted that he's been pushing for a separate federal paid leave policy for the past two years and will continue to do so, though the prospects remain uncertain.

-On Tuesday, the Brotherhood of Maintenance of Way Employes Division union said it was “deeply disappointed by and disagrees” with Biden over the exclusion of paid sick leave.
+On Tuesday, the Brotherhood of Maintenance of Way Employees Division union said it was "deeply disappointed by and disagrees" with Biden over the exclusion of paid sick leave.

 "This cannot continue," its statement said.
 "There must be a change."